localstack/docs/content/en/localstack/podman/index.md

 - `localstack` is using [docker-py](https://pypi.org/project/docker/) which requires a connection to `/var/run/docker.sock`
 - `LAMBDA_EXECUTOR=docker` requires mounting `/var/run/docker.sock` into the container

-Here are several options how to run LocalStack using podman:
+Here are several options on running LocalStack using podman:

 ### podman-docker
 The package `podman-docker` emulates the Docker CLI using podman.
 It creates the following links: